 David Jeremiah[i], a pastor who has certainly been used by God to spread His word over the recent years here in San Diego and across the country, recently featured a message on his radio program in which he gives prominence to a quote that goes like this:

 “A Man of God in the Will of God is immortal until His work on earth is done.”
-(Start around the 22:50 point in this linked video.)
+(Start around the 22:50 point in this linked audio.)

 What’s the message here?